 Kristen Richards, also a mother of two, graduated from Liberty High School in 2001.
 Afterwards, she attended Salem University, where she earned an Associate's Degree in Business Administration and Healthcare Management

-Copyright © 1999 Doddridge County Starting Points Center - All Rights Reserved.
-Doddridge County Starting Points is an Independent Organization funded by grants administered by the West Virginia Dept. of Health and Human Resources.
+Copyright © 1999 Doddridge County Family Support Center - All Rights Reserved.
+Doddridge County Family Support Center is an Independent Organization funded by grants administered by the West Virginia Dept. of Health and Human Resources.

 Powered By GoDaddy